MurtazaMajid/British-Airways-Analysis/README.md

 One new feature is also created:

-**`Urgent_Booking`** - a binary flag set to 1 if the customer booked within 7 days of travel.
-The idea is that last-minute bookers may behave differently from those who plan far in advance, and this signal could help the model distinguish between the two groups.
+**`Urgent_Booking`** is a binary flag set to 1 if the customer booked within 7 days of their travel date.
+The idea is that last-minute bookers may behave differently from those who plan well in advance, and this signal could help the model pick up on that difference.

 ---

 ### 2. Exploratory Data Analysis

-Before any modelling, the data is explored thoroughly to understand who the British Airways customers are and what their booking behaviour looks like.
-All analysis is focused on the full dataset as well as the subset of customers who actually completed their bookings.
+Before any modelling, the data is explored thoroughly to understand who British Airways customers are and what their booking behaviour looks like.
+All analysis covers the full dataset as well as the subset of customers who actually completed their bookings.

 **Booking Completion Status**

-The most important thing to notice in the data is that only around 12% of bookings are completed.
-This is a significant class imbalance and becomes the central challenge for modelling.
+The most important thing to notice straight away is that only around 12% of bookings are completed.
+This heavy imbalance is the central challenge for modelling and shapes every decision made in the training process.

 ![Booking Status](images/booking%20status.png)